aporlowski/pi-sdr/README.md

 volk_profile (ubuntu and pi-topOS)
 ```

-Running this program creates a congiuration file in `$HOME/.volk/volk_config` that contains the best architecture and function calls to process radio signals on your computer.
+Running this program creates a configuration file in `$HOME/.volk/volk_config` that contains the best architecture and function calls to process radio signals on your computer.

 > If running an older OS only libvolk1-bin may be available for installation from standard repositories.
 Use this instead.